Skip advert

 Advertisement - Article continues below

-Engine and gearbox > Shared with the Quattroporté and Ghibli saloons, the 3.0-litre turbo diesel engine is adequate for the 2.2 tonne SUV while the petrol V6 has a bit more poke.
-An 8-speed ZF torque converter is the only gearbox option available.
+Engine and gearbox > Shared with the Quattroporté and Ghibli saloons, the 3-litre turbo diesel engine is adequate, the petrol V6 better still, and the Ferrari-derived V8 the best of the bunch.
+An 8-speed ZF torque converter is the only gearbox option available

 Advertisement - Article continues below

 MPG and running costs > The diesel powered Levante is rated at 39.2mpg - competitive for the sector, but not class-leading.
-The thirsty 25.9mpg petrol doesn’t impress either.
+The thirsty 25.9mpg petrol V6 doesn’t impress either, with the V8 Trofeo worse still

-Interior and tech > As a pleasant contrast against the usual business-like interiors in some rivals, the Levante feels every bit as Italian as we hoped.
-Sumptuous leather, rich veneers and surprisingly sorted in-cabin tech feel bang up to date; it makes an F-Pace feel like a public convenience.
+Interior and tech > As a pleasant contrast against the usual business-like interiors in some rivals, the Levante feels reassuringly Italian.
+Sumptuous leather, rich veneers and surprisingly sorted in-cabin tech feel for its time

-Design > Essential to mainataining the sheen of a Maserati SUV, if it didn't look good, there would be no point.
-Luckily the Levante is definitely one of better looking premium SUV's on sale.
-Second perhaps only to the Jaguar F-Pace, the sports car design elements transfer well on to the big wagon.
+Design > Essential to maintaining the sheen of a Maserati SUV, if it didn't look good, there would be no point.
+Luckily the Levante was one of better looking premium SUV's on sale

 Prices, specs and rivals

-This is Maserati’s first attempt at an SUV, and we think it’s quite a handsome one too.
-Despite its rather large dimensions (5m in length and over 2.1m in width), it disguises its bulk well, its design being somewhat refined when compared to its competition, with simplistic lines in comparison to the BMW X6 for example.
+This was Maserati’s first attempt at an SUV, and we think it’s quite a handsome one too.
+Despite its rather large dimensions, it disguises its bulk well, its design being somewhat refined when compared to its competition, with simplistic lines in comparison to the BMW X6 for example.
 The Levante’s recognisably a Maserati from the front and most certainly holds its own when sat alongside other SUVs.

-Compared to more established rivals, the Maserati is more competitive, with pricing akin to an entry-level Porsche Cayenne diesel, while being quite a lot cheaper than the BMW X6 xDrive30d and Mercedes-Benz GLE350d coupe.
-That said, the more conventionally shaped relatives of the German pair are both priced below the Maserati levante.
+Compared to more established rivals, the Maserati was more competitive, with pricing akin to an entry-level Porsche Cayenne, while being quite a lot cheaper than the BMW X6 xDrive30d and Mercedes-Benz GLE350d coupe.
+That said, the more conventionally shaped relatives of the German pair were both priced below the Maserati Levante.

 Skip advert